muxinc/mux-php/docs/Api/URLSigningKeysApi.md

 Retrieve a URL signing key

+This route is now deprecated, please use the `Signing Keys` API.
 Retrieves the details of a URL signing key that has previously been created.
-Supply the unique signing key ID that was returned from your previous request, and Mux will return the corresponding signing key information. **The private key is not returned in this response.**
+Supply the unique signing key ID that was returned from your previous request, and Mux will return the corresponding signing key information. **The private key is not returned in this response.**  Note: Any new access tokens authenticating this route will be required to have `System` level permissions.

 ### Example